gsongg1/Exercise-Tracker-/mern-exercise-tracker/README.md

 To start:

-*requires .env file with ATLAS LINK FROM MONGODB cd mern-exercise-tracker\backend
+*requires .env file with ATLAS LINK FROM MONGODB in backend cd mern-exercise-tracker\backend

 npm i